The following interview was conducted by Tisch Center student worker, Haley Park.

 In addition, consumer behavior is a very important aspect of marketing.
 When we have a better sense of consumer behavior, it affects marketing plans and advertising.
 I always say to my students that good marketers are good psychologists.

-What are your findings and how does the research influence your teaching?
+What are your findings and how does the research influences your teaching?

 My research provides me with different perspective to my students, especially in the social engineering side of it.
 Many students do not realize the impact of technology on their behavior, similarly how the world is changing in ways that sometimes go unnoticed.
 I am trying to emphasize this concept when I teach whether it’s my classes in business development, entrepreneurship or marketing.
 I like to give examples in my teaching about social media while emphasizing that everything in business in simple terms comes down to making a product and converting it into cash.